 The Monk’s Head in Deepdale Woods, Teesdale

-Deepdale Woods is one of those magical Teesdale places where history, mystery and nature all blend together.
+Deepdale Woods is one of those special Teesdale places where history, mystery, and nature quietly come together.

-Your walk begins from the small car park at Deepdale Nature Reserve (postcode DL12 8TD).
-There’s space for around five cars, and plenty of benches along the paths where you can pause and connect with nature.
-Please stick to the marked paths, as this is a protected area and home to birds, deer and wildflowers.
+You can begin from the small car park at Deepdale Nature Reserve (postcode DL12 9AZ), where there is space for around five cars.
+From here, a network of paths leads you gently into the woods, with benches along the way where you can pause and take in the surroundings.
+Please stick to the marked paths, as this is a protected area and home to birds, deer, and wildflowers.

 Finding the Monk’s Head